 What the Bosses Learned from 'Undercover Boss'

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you've been riveted by the company failings highlighted by the reality-TV series Undercover Boss, we've got more dirt for you.
+Opinions expressed by Entrepreneur contributors are their own.If you've been riveted by the company failings highlighted by the reality-TV series Undercover Boss, we've got more dirt for you.
 The CBS production team has written an accompanying book that reveals what the bosses learned from their adventures posing as line workers at their own companies.

 Ã¢Â€Â¢ Waste Management president and chief operating officer Lawrence O'Donnell III uncovered wage/hour abuses during his stint sorting cardboard and riding trash trucks on the show.
 He also discovered women were ill-treated -- one showed him the coffee can she had to use as a urinal on the job.
 He managed to improve how women were treated and fix the time-card problem at one plant, which boosted morale and productivity there, and the plant won an award for excellence.